 If you have a work-related repetitive stress injury, such as carpal tunnel syndrome, it is important to notify your employer as soon as you receive a diagnosis as the time frame for filing a Workers’ Compensation claim is limited.
 Working with an experienced Workers’ Compensation lawyer who understands the complexities of such a claim can ensure that you do not miss any deadlines and forfeit your right to benefits.

 If you have experienced a work accident and are seeking compensation, entrust your case to the skilled Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP.
-Our knowledge and experience has helped countless injured workers.
+Our knowledge and experience have helped countless injured workers.
 Call us at 267-589-0090 today or contact us online to schedule a free consultation in our Philadelphia, Pennsylvania office.
 We serve injured workers throughout the state.